palikhov/CnM-Roll20-resources/ExternalArt/README.md

 To skip thumbnail generation: `$ npm run art -- --nothumbs`

 To do a "dry run" (no files will be saved): `$ npm run art -- --dry`

+To force files to be re-generated: `$ npm run art -- --force`

+(Any of the above can be combined to various effect, e.g. to forcibly regenerate all index files, but not thumbnails, use the following: `$ npm run art -- --nothumbs --force`)